 While you may be tempted to push through your symptoms, the flu is a serious illness and not something to be taken lightly - you may even need to seek medical care.
 Be sure to remain home (with the exception of medical care) for at least 24 hours after your fever goes away.

 Getting your flu shot is your best protection.
 If you haven't received the flu shot yet, schedule it today!

 Consult a Provider

-Don't hesitate to call your provider about best treatment options for a cold or the flu, especially if your symptoms worsen.
+Don't hesitate to call your provider about the best treatment options for a cold or the flu, especially if your symptoms worsen.
 To find a provider or clinic near you, use our Find a Doctor tool.

 comments powered by